Letters sent to Christchurch schools facing shake up

-Consultation began on May 19 when representatives attended a kapa haka competition at the Lincoln Events Centre, where "a large number of Maori were in attendance".
+Consultation began on May 19 when representatives attended a Kapa Haka competition at Lincoln Events Centre, where "a large number of Maori were in attendance".

 Further consultation was piggybacked on to hui, at Freeville School on May 24 and Tuahiwi school on May 22.
-On May 22, a hui was also held at the Christchurch Polytechnic Institute of Technology that was attended by "a small group".
+On May 22 a hui was also held at CPIT, that was attended by "a small group".

-An email was sent to Maori resources teachers - Christchurch has five - and secondary Maori teachers.
+An email was sent to Maori resources teachers - of which Christchurch has five - and secondary Maori teachers.

 A "few" responses were received from emails sent to Selwyn schools.